 There is not even an offer of assistance to ladies, children or the elderly.
 The so called gentlemen make the pilgrimage to their thrones.
-I have been horrified to see this and now feel the time has come to remind gentleman that this is exacly what they are suppose to be, gentlemen!
-At my Royal Etiquette classes at Blenheim Palace and The Ritz Hotel in London, we can not stress the point enough the importance that a gentlleman should always act as such and I assure you that this is not taking place at our train stations accross the country.
+I have been horrified to see this and now feel the time has come to remind gentlemen that this is exacly what they are suppose to be, gentlemen!
+At my Royal Etiquette classes at Blenheim Palace and The Ritz Hotel in London, we cannot stress enough the importance that a gentleman should always act as such and I assure you that this is not taking place at our train stations accross the country.

 I have noted that nobody ever asks if they may sit next to somebody regardless of if they have a seat booked or not.
 Out of common politeness before you invade somebody else's space, it is a common courtesy to ask if you may sit next to that person, and again out of politeness they should be more than happy to allow this.

 It amazes me when boarding a train that others commuters put bags or laptops on the chair next to them to try and claim two chairs.
 This is just plain rude and I do not encourage this at all.
 May I remind all true gentlemen to help ladies put items in the storage areas where appropriate.
 Let us try to put the Great back into a Great British Railways.

 Offer a chair to ladies, the elderly and disabled